-Retaining wall means a vertical bulkhead constructed landward of the mean high-water line and landward of wetland vegetation.
+Retaining wall means a vertical bulkhead constructed landward of the mean high-water line and landward of wetland vegetation to protect the shoreline from erosion.

 Seawall means a vertical bulkhead constructed seaward of the mean high-water line or seaward of the upper reaches of wetland vegetation.